|Add to your personal catalog|

 Writing Requirement for IC and CA: Cultural Analysis courses will build on the skills of insightful reading, analysis, and writing acquired in the first year of study.
 Courses will provide a basic familiarity with some concepts and methods of cultural analysis.
 They may be offered as either 3- or 4- credit courses.
 In CA courses, students will make use of both primary (textual or other artifacts) and secondary sources.
 (Secondary works are those which interpret primary sources, or develop a method for the study of primary sources.)
 These primary and secondary works will provide the raw materials for a synthetic project.
 Such projects will normally include either a synthetic paper of ten or more pages, or student-generated presentations or productions (for example, original art, music or drama) accompanied by a shorter written commentary.
 Any project must be designed to demonstrate the student’s capacity for independent research and critical thinking.
 Students will be expected to show an awareness of their own presuppositions and of the possibilities and limitations of their methods.
 Faculty members proposing courses must include in their course proposal an explanation of how course assignments will demonstrate the student’s capacity for analysis and synthesis with an appropriate degree of rigor.

 IV.
-Communication Skills In addition to the College Writing Seminar, students will take at least four "C" courses (minimum 12 credits), two of which must be writing-based (CW) and the additional courses may be speech-based (CS).
+Communication Skills In addition to the College Writing Seminar, students will take at least four "C" courses (minimum 12 credits), two courses or 6 credits must be writing-based (CW) and the additional courses may be speech-based (CS).
 One CW course must be in the POE.